xapian/xapian-gsoc-proposal/proposal.rst

 Week 4: 06.17-06.24

+Add extra APIs in MSet to support estimation.
 Make changes according to the suggestions from mentors and submit the final pull request.

 -- Evaluation Round 1 --

 Week 5: 06.24-07.01

-Benchmark and Test
+Do benchmarks and tests.
+Conclude the experiment results.

 Week 6: 07.01-07.08

-Choose the best approach which will be reserved in Xapian
+Choose the best approach which will be reserved in Xapian.
+Discuss with menters to ensure its effect.

 Week 7: 07.08-07.15